DawidWolinski/e-commerce-api/README.md

 eCommerce API is organised around RESTful principles.
 It resembles online shopping platforms, such as Amazon, eBay or Allegro, where users can sell and buy their products.

 The API was created using Flask web framework.
 All the data is stored in PostgreSQL database, using SQLAlchemy as an ORM system.
-The API and database are deployed to Heroku, a cloud platform which allows the API to be accessed from anywhere, at anytime.
+The API and database are deployed to Heroku, a cloud platform which allows the API to be accessed at anytime.
 It is hosted at the following domain: https://api-online-shopping.herokuapp.com/

 ## Documentation